enricolesca-commits/Alzheimer--detection/README.md

 # Alzheimer--detection
 A machine learning based approach to detecting the presence of Alzheimer disease from EEG of patients

+mount drive
-Upload the Power Spectral Density file psd_bands.parquet to your local drive before execute code
+Upload the Power Spectral Density file psd_bands.parquet to your local drive content/drive/Mydrive before execute the code